List of concentration and internment camps: Libya

 The history of Libya as an Italian colony started in the 1910s and it lasted until February 1947, when Italy officially lost all of the colonies of the former Italian Empire.

 Fighting intensified after the accession to power in Italy of the dictator Benito Mussolini and King Idris fled Libya for the safety of Egypt in 1922.
 From 1922 to 1928, Italian forces under General Pietro Badoglio waged a punitive pacification campaign.
 Badoglio's successor in the field, Marshal Rodolfo Graziani (known as 'The Butcher of Fezzan'), accepted the commission from Mussolini on the condition that he be allowed to crush the Libyan resistance unencumbered by the restraints of either Italian or international law.
 Reportedly, Mussolini immediately agreed and Graziani intensified the oppression.
 The Libyans continued to defend themselves, with the strongest voices of dissent coming from the Cyrenaica.
 Omar Mukhtar, a Senussi sheikh, became the leader of the uprising.

 Soon afterwards, the colonial administration began the wholesale deportation of the people of Cyrenaica to deny the rebels the support of the local population.
 The forced migration of more than 100,000 people ended in concentration camps in Suluq- ALa byer and Al Agheila where tens of thousands died in squalid conditions.
 It is estimated (by Arab historians) that the number of Libyans who died – killed either through combat or mainly through starvation, execution and disease – is at a minimum of 80,000 or even up to one third of the Cyrenaican population.

 Mexico

 During WW2 the US pressured Mexico to deport Japanese Mexicans to the US for internment and when Mexico refused, pressured Mexico to displace and intern them.
+One such camp was located in Temixco, Morelos.
+Today it is a popular swimming resort.

+In March 2025, a group looking for missing persons in Mexico found over 200 pairs of shoes and three clandestine crematoriums in a ranch just outside of Teuchitlán, Jalisco.
+The ranch was used by the Jalisco New Generation Cartel as a recruitment center and extermination camp.